General Child Neurology

 Although the majority of the nervous system is formed during development, many cell types continue to divide and regenerate throughout life.
 Astro- and oligodendroglial populations replenish themselves continually, as do the endothelial cells that comprise the neurovasculature.
 These support cells are necessary for normal neuronal physiology and normal function of the peripheral nerves.
 Newborn neurons, particularly the dentate granule cell neurons of the hippocampus, are constantly generated throughout life.
 This process of adult hippocampal neurogenesis is thought to be crucial to proper memory function.
 These dynamic cell populations are vulnerable to the cytostatic and mutagenic actions of cancer therapies.
 Mindfulness of these physiological processes may elucidate many incompletely understood mechanisms of neurotoxicity from cancer therapies.

 Mild to moderate cognitive impairment after radiotherapy.
 Hippocampal neurogenesis is a subtle physiological process susceptible to radiation injury.
-Studies in animal models have demonstrated that therapeutic doses of cranial irradiation virtually ablates neurogenesis (83; 69; 71), and that this inhibition of neurogenesis correlates with impaired performance on hippocampal-dependent memory tests (89).
-Surprisingly, irradiation does not simply deplete the stem cell population, but rather disrupts the microenvironment that normally supports hippocampal neurogenesis (69).
-This microenvironmental perturbation is due largely to irradiation-induced microglial inflammation, and anti-inflammatory therapy with the nonsteroidal anti-inflammatory agent indomethacin partially restores hippocampal neurogenesis and function (71).
-Human trials are currently underway to evaluate the clinical utility of anti-inflammatory therapy during cranial radiotherapy.
+Studies in animal models have demonstrated that therapeutic doses of cranial irradiation virtually ablates neurogenesis (86; 72; 74), and that this inhibition of neurogenesis correlates with impaired performance on hippocampal-dependent memory tests (92).
+Surprisingly, irradiation does not simply deplete the stem cell population, but rather disrupts the microenvironment that normally supports hippocampal neurogenesis (72).
+This microenvironmental perturbation is due largely to irradiation-induced microglial inflammation, and anti-inflammatory therapy with the nonsteroidal anti-inflammatory agent indomethacin partially restores hippocampal neurogenesis and function (74).
+Human trials have been underway to evaluate the clinical utility of anti-inflammatory therapy during cranial radiotherapy.

 Additional possible mechanisms underlying mild to moderate cognitive dysfunction include subtle white matter dysfunction and altered regional blood flow due to microvascular disease.

 Chemotherapeutic neuropathy.
-The mechanism of chemotherapeutic neuropathy is perhaps best understood for agents that affect microtubule assembly, function, and/or stability.
+The mechanism of chemotherapeutic neuropathy is perhaps best understood for agents that affect microtubule assembly, function, or stability.
 Impairment of axonal transport is central to this effect.
-Axonal transport seems to be most affected distally, and those neurons that depend most critically on distal axonal growth (eg, sensory neurons) are most impaired by use of these agents (36).
+Axonal transport seems to be most affected distally, and those neurons that depend most critically on distal axonal growth (eg, sensory neurons) are most impaired by use of these agents (37).

 The incidence of neurocognitive sequelae of CNS tumors varies and depends on the age and gender of the patient, the location of the tumor, and the nature of the therapy required (eg, surgery alone versus surgery plus radiotherapy and chemotherapy).
 Stroke incidence is related to radiation dose and time from completion of radiation therapy.
 Other neurologic sequelae of cancer treatment occur primarily with chemotherapy and are specific to the particular agents used.
 There is some evidence that the incidence of remote stroke and other ischemic sequelae after radiation therapy is influenced by the use of chemotherapeutic drugs.

-Current and future studies are attempting to reduce the incidence of neurocognitive sequelae by further reducing and conforming the dose of radiation to tumor in addition to using novel neuroprotective (for the nontumor brain cells) and/or radiosensitizing (for the cancerous cell) agents.
+Current and future studies are attempting to reduce the incidence of neurocognitive sequelae by further reducing and conforming the dose of radiation to tumor in addition to using novel neuroprotective (for the nontumor brain cells) or radiosensitizing (for the cancerous cell) agents.
 In a randomized trial, Chang and colleagues showed that stereotactic radiosurgery alone produced fewer neurocognitive deficits compared to the combination of stereotactic radiosurgery and whole brain radiotherapy (14).
-Additionally, anti-inflammatory agents may help to protect sensitive stem cell compartments in the brain from radiation-induced damage (71).
-There is emerging evidence that the use of superoxide dismutase mimics and glutathione synthesis enhancers prevents chemotherapeutic agent-induced neuropathy by a mechanism involving scavenging of reactive oxygen species (34; 46).
-Duloxetine has also been said to be useful in this regard (118).
+Additionally, anti-inflammatory agents may help to protect sensitive stem cell compartments in the brain from radiation-induced damage (74).
+There is emerging evidence that the use of superoxide dismutase mimics and glutathione synthesis enhancers prevents chemotherapeutic agent-induced neuropathy by a mechanism involving scavenging of reactive oxygen species (35; 48).
+Duloxetine has also been said to be useful in this regard (121).

 Diagnostic workup should include appropriate neuroimaging (usually MRI with and without gadolinium), EEG if seizure is suspected, and evaluation of any toxic/metabolic process suspected.
 A careful mental status examination and possibly formal neuropsychological evaluation are appropriate.
 EMG/NCV may also be warranted in peripheral neuropathies.